Ex-Catalan leader urges unity as window for secessionist pact closes

 Podemos -- which supports a negotiated referendum on independence in Catalonia -- and its allies fell almost two points to 18.5 percent in the survey.

-Unequivocal support for Puigdemont and the secessionist cause came from some 200 pro-independence Catalan mayors who were due to hold a rally in Brussels at 5 p.m.
-(1600 GMT) .

-In Tuesday’s radio interview, Puigdemont also called on the Spanish government to suspend Article 155, which Prime Minister Mariano Rajoy enacted last month to govern Catalonia from Madrid, ahead of the December vote.
+During Tuesday’s rally, Puigdemont called on the Spanish government to suspend Article 155, which Prime Minister Mariano Rajoy enacted last month to govern Catalonia from Madrid, and said they would contest it in the December election.

-“The Spanish state is committing a brutal repression ...
-If we don’t battle repression together, the Spanish state may win this fight,” Puigdemont said.
+“Catalans have the right to know if their choice will be respected on Dec.
+21,” he said.

-Writing by John Stonestreet; Editing by Gareth Jones
+Additional reporting by Jesus Aguado and Angus Berwick in Madrid; Writing by John Stonestreet; Editing by Gareth Jones